-The FIFO controller manages the activities of accepting data from the ARM or EDMA and passing the data to the MMC/SD controller.
+The FIFO controller manages the activities of accepting data from the CPU or EDMA and passing the data to the MMC/SD controller.
 The FIFO controller issues EDMA write events as appropriate.
-Each time an EDMA write event is issued, an EDMA write request interrupt is also generated.
+Each time an EDMA write event is issued, an EDMA write request interrupt generates.
 Data is written into the FIFO through MMCDXR.
+Note that the EDMA access to MMCDXR is transparent.

-Figure 11 provides details of the FIFO controller's operation.
-Data is written by the ARM or EDMA to the FIFO by the way of MMCDXR.
-The FIFO then passes the data to the MMC/SD controller which manages to write the data to the card.
+Figure 10 provides details of the FIFO controller's operation.
+The CPU or EDMA controller writes data into the FIFO.
+The FIFO passes the data to the MMC/SD controller which manages writing the data to the card.
 When the number of bytes of data in the FIFO is less than the level set by the FIFOLEV bits in MMCFIFOCTL, an EDMA write event is issued and new EDMA events are disabled.
-The FIFO controller continues to transfer data to the MMC/SD controller while checking for the EDMA event to finish or the FIFO to become empty.
+The FIFO controller continues to transfer data to the MMC/SD controller while checking for the EDMA event to finish or for the FIFO to become empty.
 Once the EDMA event finishes, new EDMA events are enabled.
 If the FIFO becomes empty, the FIFO controller informs the MMC/SD controller.

-Each time an EDMA write event is generated, an interrupt (DXRDYINT) is generated and the DXRDY bit in the MMC status register 0 (MMCST0) is also set.
+Each time an EDMA write event generates, an interrupt (DXRDYINT) generates and the DXRDY bit in the MMC status register 0 (MMCST0) is also set.